 Choosing a fume hood can seem like a daunting task.
 There are so many options to choose from and so much information to gather in order to make an informed decision.
 But fear not, help is at hand!

-Second, review the answers with a Labconco Application Specialist, and we will make the best product recommendations based upon your answers.
+First, spend a few minutes answering these questions.
+When you have answered all seven questions, you will have successfully established the criteria necessary for choosing a fume hood system.
+Then review the answers with a Labconco Application Specialist, and we will make the best product recommendations based upon your answers.

 If it helps, please print this story to use as a checklist before ordering.

 1. What will you be doing inside the hood?